Andrew Biemiller: Early life

-Biemiller was born July 23, 1906, in Sandusky, Ohio, and was educated in the public schools there.
+Biemiller was born in Sandusky, Ohio on July 23, 1906, into "one of the wealthiest families" in the city, and was educated in the public schools there.
 He got a B.A. degree from Cornell University in 1926, was an instructor in history at Syracuse University from 1926 to 1928, and then studied in the graduate school of the University of Pennsylvania from 1929 to 1931, teaching undergraduate classes, as well as teaching at Bryn Mawr Summer School for Workers (1930–31).
+He married Hannah Perot Morris in 1929.

-After graduating, Biemiller became active in the Socialist Party of America and was a campaign manager for Norman Thomas, Socialist candidate for president in 1932.
-In 1933, he went to Milwaukee to work for the party, serving as educational director of the party from 1933 to 1936, editing the Milwaukee Leader (a Socialist newspaper) from 1934 to 1936, and working with various organizations.
+Biemiller began speaking on socialism as early as 1929, and by 1930 he was a member of the Socialist Party of America, serving on the board of directors of the League for Industrial Democracy and as secretary of its Philadelphia branch.
+In 1932, he was elected chairman of the education and literature committee of the Philadelphia County Socialist Party, and was a campaign manager for Norman Thomas, Socialist candidate for president.
+In 1933, Biemiller went to Milwaukee to work for the party, serving as educational director of the party from 1933 to 1936, editing the Milwaukee Leader (a Socialist newspaper) from 1934 to 1936, and working with various organizations.

-He became an active member of the Farmer-Labor Progressive Federation as well as the Socialist Party.
-Biemiller was a member of the American Federation of Teachers, and the American Newspaper Guild, served on the executive board of the Milwaukee Federated Trades Council and was vice-president of the Wisconsin Turner District.
+In addition to the Socialist Party, Biemiller became an active member of the Farmer-Labor Progressive Federation.
+He was a member of the American Federation of Teachers, and the American Newspaper Guild, served on the executive board of the Milwaukee Federated Trades Council and was vice-president of the Wisconsin Turner District.